icoder18/Emojifier/README.md

 ### To run the project
 <ul>
   <li>Clone the repository</li>
-  <li>Add the "glove.6B.50d.txt" file from google and add it to the directory services/emojifier</li>
+  <li>Download the "glove.6B.50d.txt" file from google and add it to the directory services/emojifier</li>
   <li>In command prompt, go to the directory of the project and execute "python manager.py runserver"</li>
 </ul>